 Other dogs always have a lot of fun with the dreidel, which means that their guardians can share this part of Chanukah with them.
 This dog apparently understands that it is a game.

-The next dreidel-experiencing dog is particularly playful and probably enjoys any object that moves on the floor with or without his help.
+The next dreidel-experiencing dog is particularly playful Boxer who enjoys any object that moves on the floor with or without his help, and plays with it with typical Boxer moves!

 There are plenty of dogs who fall in between these extremes.
 Like the dog below, they may find the dreidel riveting, but not really enjoy seeing it spin.